katmore/webhook/docs/phpdoc.md

-    $language : string
+    $language :

 __

 #### Type

-string -- the programming language declared of this repo
+-- the programming language declared of this repo

 # __